 Flu Clinics 2018 - Please telephone the Surgery to book your Flu Injection

-Please support your local surgery and get your vaccination at one of our clinics!
+Please support your local surgery and book your vaccination here at the Surgery

 Influenza and winter infection may not be your main concern at this time of year or in this incredible weather; but we are already planning our campaign for flu prevention for the forthcoming winter season as we are so aware that prevention is better than cure.

 If you are in one of the eligible risk categories (listed below), we would highly recommend that you book in for your immunisation with us.
 We can then document straight away in your medical records that you are protected.